 High tech products just keep getting better and better.
 This year was an especially wonderful year for impressive devices of all different types.
-So here are just a few of the most popular tech devices from 2016.
+So here are just a few of the most popular tech devices in the market.

 Smartphones, very popular tech devices, reached a peak this year with three different manufacturer’s offering their best phones ever: